codingfuture/puppet-cfdb/README.md

 * `$ext = []` - database-specific extensions.
 Genereral format "{name}" or "{name}:{version}".
     If version is omitted then the latest one is used.

+Please note that implementation types without concept of databases have a fictional one defined with the same name as the cluster.

 ## type `cfdb::instance` parameters
 Defines and auto-configures instances.